reactwaylabs/saga/README.md

 Main difference between store types in `SimplrFlux` is state management.

-In accordance with your data structure you may choose type of store that best fits your data structure.
+In accordance with your data structure you may choose a type of store that best fits your data structure.

 ### ReduceStore